 - (b) Service Required.
-Copies of all items filed by any party and not required by these rules to be served by the clerk shall, at or before the time of filing, be served on all other parties to the appeal. - (c) Manner of Service.
-Service may be made in the manner provided for service and return of process in Rule 4 of the Rules of Civil Procedure and may be so made upon a party or upon its attorney of record.
-Service may also be made upon a party or its attorney of record by delivering a copy to either or by mailing a copy to the recipient's last known address, or if no address is known, by filing it in the office of the clerk with whom the original item is filed.
-Delivery of a copy within this rule means handing it to the attorney or to the party, or leaving it at the attorney's office with a partner or employee.
+Copies of all items filed by any party shall, at or before the time of filing, be served on all other parties to the appeal. - (c) Manner of Service.
+Service of any item may be made upon a party's attorney of record or upon a party in the manner provided for service and return of process in Rule 4 of the Rules of Civil Procedure.
+Service of any item may alternatively be made upon a party's attorney of record or upon a party by delivering a copy to either or by mailing a copy to the recipient's last known address, or if no address is known, by filing it in the office of the clerk with whom the original item is filed.
+Delivery of a copy within this rule means handing it to the attorney or to the party or leaving it at the attorney's office with a partner or employee.
 Service by mail is complete upon deposit of the item enclosed in a postpaid, properly addressed wrapper in a post office or official depository under the exclusive care and custody of the United States Postal Service, or, for those having access to such services, upon deposit with the State Courier Service or Inter-Office Mail.

-When a document is filed electronically to the electronic-filing site, service also may be accomplished electronically by use of the other counsel's correct and current e-mail address(es), or service may be accomplished in the manner described previously in this subsection. - (d) Proof of Service.
+If the item to be served is filed electronically in the appellate courts using the appellate courts' electronic-filing site, then service may alternatively be made upon a party's attorney of record by e-mail to the attorney's correct and current e-mail address.
+If the item to be served is filed with the clerk of superior court using Odyssey, the trial court's electronic-filing system, then service may alternatively be made using the service feature in that system.

+(d) Proof of Service.
 Items presented for filing shall contain an acknowledgment of service by the person served or proof of service in the form of a statement of the date and manner of service and of the names of the persons served, certified by the person who made service.
+Proof of service shall appear on or be affixed to the items filed.
+But if the item is filed with the clerk of superior court and served using Odyssey, then a Notification of Service generated by that system satisfies the requirements of this subsection.
-Proof of service shall appear on or be affixed to the items filed. - (e) Joint Appellants and Appellees.
-Any item required by these rules to be served on a party is properly served upon all parties joined in the appeal by service upon any one of them.

-(f) Numerous Parties to Appeal Proceeding Separately.
+- (e) Joint Appellants and Appellees.
+Any item required by these rules to be served on a party is properly served upon all parties joined in the appeal by service upon any one of them. - (f) Numerous Parties to Appeal Proceeding Separately.
 When there are unusually large numbers of appellees or appellants proceeding separately, the trial tribunal, upon motion of any party or on its own initiative, may order that any items required by these rules to be served by a party on all other parties need be served only upon parties designated in the order, and that the filing of such an item and service thereof upon the parties designated constitutes due notice of it to all other parties.
 A copy of every such order shall be served upon all parties to the action in such manner and form as the court directs.

-(g) Documents Filed with Appellate Courts.
+(g) Formatting of Documents Filed with Appellate Courts.